amast09/birthday-notifier/README.md

 ## TODO

-- How is it not sending an empty email when there are no birthdays?
 - General clean-up to make things not haphazard
 - Figure out "safe" postgres operations
 - Figure out "safe" HTTP operations